gnordhielm/fantasy-awards/README.md

 ## Technologies Used

-This project uses the **Rails 5** framework with **BCrypt** for authentication.
-Beyond those included in the framework and the one mentioned before, no other gems were used.
+This project uses the **Rails** framework with **BCrypt** for authentication.
+Beyond those included in the framework and the one mentioned before, I also used the [Zero Clipboard](https://github.com/zeroclipboard/zeroclipboard-rails) gem to facilitate copying to the clipboard on a single click.

 ## Installation Instructions

-This project was built in Rails.
-Running it locally is a simple matter of cloning this repository to your machine, opening up the root in a command-line-interface, running `bundle install`, then `rails s` to start the server.
+To run this project locally, you'll want to have Rails installed on your local machine.
+Clone the repository locally, then open the root folder in your CLI.
+First `bundle install` to get all of the necessary gems loaded up.
+Then run `rails db:create` and `rails db: migrate` to set the database up.
+Finally, run `rails s` to start the local server, and navigate to the port it indicates in your browser of choice.

 ## Still to Do